keritenerowicz/CourseEnroll/README.md

 Wait for the popup window to appear as a notification that the program has been completed.

 # TODO
-- Fix wating for enrollment to open
-- Fix term selection
+- Automate term selection, have window asking for term at start
 - Figure out why the course files aren't being read
 - Fix adds() and drops()
 - Eliminate use of shell